hwawshy/esp-csi-testbed/README.md

 # ESP CSI Testbed
 This project aims to develop a testbed for testing different WiFi sensing applications based on Channel State Information (CSI).
 It employs the ESP platform for the generation of CSI data and contains a framework for the centralized collection of said data from a number of nodes.
-This project is currently under active development and not yet ready to be used.

 ## Architecture